 A Pap test can be performed during your period, but it’s better if you schedule it between periods.

 If you’ve ever had a pelvic exam, the Pap test isn’t much different.
 You’ll lie on the table with your feet in stirrups.
 A speculum will be used to open your vagina and allow your doctor to see your cervix.

 Your doctor will use a swab to remove a few cells from your cervix.
-They will place these cells on a glass slide that will be sent to a lab for testing.
+They will place these cells on a glass slide and send them to a lab for testing.

 A Pap test may be a bit uncomfortable, but it’s generally painless.
 The whole procedure shouldn’t take more than a few minutes.

 You should receive your results within a week or two.

 In most cases, the result is a “normal” Pap smear.
 That means there’s no evidence that you have abnormal cervical cells and you won’t need to think about it again until your next scheduled test.

 If you don’t receive a normal result, it doesn’t mean that you have cancer.
 It doesn’t even necessarily mean there’s anything wrong.

 Test results can be inconclusive.
 This result is sometimes called ASC-US, which means atypical squamous cells of undetermined significance.
 The cells didn’t look quite like normal cells, but they couldn’t really be classified as abnormal.

 In some cases, a poor sample can lead to inconclusive results.
 That might happen if you recently had intercourse or used menstrual products.

 An abnormal result means some cervical cells have changed.
 But it doesn’t mean you have cancer.
 In fact, most women who have an abnormal result don’t have cervical cancer.